macxb/MyO/README.md

 # Myriad: Origins (MyO)
+Myriad: Origins (MyO) is a gaming project that aims to provide a comprehensive gaming experience with various GamePlay types and Game Type Modules (GTMs) within a shared universe.
+The game's main objective is to allow players to become proficient in multiple GTMs and escape traditional gaming patterns.
+The project's backstory highlights the importance of unity and cooperation among players, with a focus on PvP and Planet Drop gameplay mechanics.
+The project is open-source and has multiple contributors from various languages.
 <a href="https://godotengine.org" target="_new"><img src="https://img.shields.io/badge/godot-v3.3-%23478cbf" alt="GODOT GAME ENGINE" border="1" /></a>
 <a href="https://img.shields.io/badge/online%20life-100%25-green" target="_new"><img src="https://img.shields.io/badge/online%20life-100%25-green" alt="online life" border="1" /></a>
 <a href="https://img.shields.io/badge/Fairplay-100%25-green" target="_new"><img src="https://img.shields.io/badge/Fairplay-100%25-green" alt="GODOT GAME ENGINE" border="1" /></a>